ThomasRohde/llm-wasm-sandbox/README.md

 - **`install_package`**: Install Python packages (Python only)
 - **`get_workspace_info`**: Inspect session state
 - **`reset_workspace`**: Clear session files

+**Note:** WASM runtimes are bundled with the package, so no separate downloads are needed.

 ### MCP Transports